Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Northwestern Stats and Trends

-- Thus far this season Northwestern has one win against the spread.

-- The Wildcats have been underdogs by 2 points or more one time this season and have not covered the spread once.
+- The Wildcats have yet to cover the spread this season when underdogs by 2.5 points or more.

-- Northwestern's games this season have eclipsed the over/under three times in five opportunities (60%).
+- Northwestern's games this year have hit the over on three of five set point totals (60%).

-- Northwestern is 1-2 against the spread and 2-1 overall in games when it puts up more than 22.8 points.
+- Northwestern is 1-2 against the spread and 2-1 overall in games when it scores more than 22.8 points.

 - The Wildcats average only 2.4 more yards per game (367.2) than the Scarlet Knights give up (364.8).

-- In games that Northwestern amasses over 364.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- Northwestern is 1-2 against the spread and 1-2 overall when the team totals more than 364.8 yards.

-- This year the Wildcats have nine turnovers, one fewer than the Scarlet Knights have takeaways (10).
+- This season the Wildcats have nine turnovers, one fewer than the Scarlet Knights have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.